 What we’re looking for

-Just as importantly, you’ll have a genuine interest in the understanding of substance misuse problems and a positive, recovery focused attitude.
+- A genuine interest in the understanding of substance misuse problems and a positive, recovery focused attitude.

 How to apply